128 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, if you have been using opioids for more than 90 days in the past year, you cannot participate.

-Is the ESP Block a promising treatment for pain after kidney stone surgery?
+What evidence suggests that the ESP block is effective for reducing pain after kidney stone surgery?

 JB